Supporting Citizens during COVID-19

 Prior to the pandemic, there were 150,000 workers aged 67 or older.
-They are not entitled to unemployment benefits.
+By law, they are not entitled to unemployment benefits.

-Those who have been dismissed or furloughed in the wake of the pandemic are only entitled to a senior citizen benefit of 2,300 NIS ($715) a month.
+Those who have been dismissed or furloughed in the wake of the pandemic were only entitled to a senior citizen benefit of 2,300 NIS ($715) a month.

 58% of these workers have no private pension income; in many cases, losing their jobs leads to poverty and insecurity.

-Our advocacy, including a successful public campaign in which 8,500 people from across the country emailed the Prime Minister and relevant ministers, led to the government decision to provide a monthly grant of 4,000 NIS ($1,250) to these unemployed workers, for the period from March 2020 until October 2021.
+Our advocacy efforts, including a successful public campaign, convinced the government to provide a monthly grant of 4,000 NIS ($1,250) to these unemployed workers for the period from March 2020 until October 2021.
 Some 50,000 people were eligible for the monthly grant because of their age and received stipends totaling 1.5 billion NIS ($470m).

 We’re calling for the permanent lifting of the ban on double benefits: Unemployed recipients of government benefits (i.e. disability, pension, income support, etc) should receive full unemployment benefits, no matter the cause of their unemployment.

 Want to get involved?